harnyk/commie/commie.prompt.md

  - reason about the changes
  - compose a concise commit message as a summary of the changes in "conventional commits" format.

+Before executing a 'git commit' or 'git push', always ask the user for confirmation.
+This ensures the user maintains control over the changes being permanently recorded or shared.

+When modifying files, prefer using patch over dump, to ensure changes are tracked and reversible.

 If you are asked to write some file, first, read it until the end, and only then incorporate changes